TU-Wien-dataLAB/Grader-Service/README.md

 ### Specifying user roles

-Since the JupyterHub is the only source of authentication, the service has to rely on it to provide the necessary information.
-JupyterHub version 2.0 now supports RBAC which we will implement soon.
+Since the JupyterHub is the only source of authentication for the service, it has to rely on the JupyterHub to provide all the necessary information for user groups.
+JupyterHub version 2.0 now supports RBAC which will be implemented soon.

-Until then, we rely on the group configuration of JupyterHub version 1.5.
+Until then, the service relies on the group configuration of JupyterHub version 1.5.
 Users have to be added to specific groups which maps the users to lectures and roles.
 They have to be separated by double underscores.

 The config could look like this: